mcox53/portfolio-website-jekyll/menu/about.md

 #### Welcome!

 My name is Matthew Cox and I am currently in my senior year majoring in Electrical Engineering at the University of Connecticut.
 I will be graduating in May 2019.
-I really enjoy most aspects of electrical engineering but am particulary interested in embedded systems.
 If you want to learn more about my work and experience please check out the [Work]({{ site.url }} /menu/work.html) page.

 Outside of school, I am particularly interested in cars, artifical intelligence and the nature of consciousness as well as learning about and studying the human body as it relates to health and well-being.